ducquando/learn-swift/Language Guide/2-simple-statements.md

 var name   // error: unexpected pattern
 ```

-However, in some cases you might want not to store any value in a variable and you can achieve that using explicit annotation, which is introduced in the right below section about [type annotation](#b-type-annotation)
+However, in some cases you might want not to store any value in a variable and you can achieve that using explicit annotation, which is introduced in the right below section about [type annotation](#b-type-annotation).

 #### b.
 Type Annotation